FAQ

 4. How does the Foundation support these schools?

-Through the generosity of Indigo, its customers, and its employees, the Foundation grants over $1 million in library support to high-needs schools across the country each year.
-Since 2004, 335 high-needs elementary schools have received a Literacy Fund grant.
+Through the generosity of Indigo, its customers, and its employees, the Foundation grants over $1 million in library support to high-needs elementary schools across the country each year.
+Since 2004, hundreds of high-needs elementary schools have transformed their libraries with the receipt of a Literacy Fund grant.
 These Literacy Fund grant recipient schools receive funding over a multi-year period.
 For each program year, the grant recipient school receives 10% of the grant in the form of cash to spend on special projects that they believe will further promote literacy at their school, such as visits by special guest speakers and other literacy-related events.
-The grant recipient school receives the remaining 90% of the grant in the form of an Indigo corporate account for the purchase of new books at Indigo, Chapters, and Coles, which are provided at a 30% discount.
+The grant recipient school receives the remaining 90% of the grant in the form of credit for the purchase of new books at Indigo, Chapters, and Coles, which are provided at a 30% discount.
+Providing grants in this way allows the Foundation to efficiently track and manage grant spending, ensuring all funds are being utilized for their intended charitable purpose.
+This also allows schools to avoid incurring any shipping costs, including to rural and remote schools, which helps stretch grant dollars even further.
+In instances where this approach does not meet the specific needs of a grantee, accommodations can always be made.

-Each year, the Indigo Adopt a School program unites Indigo, its employees, its customers, and their communities in raising money to rejuvenate local high-needs elementary school libraries across Canada.
-Each Indigo, Chapters or Coles store adopts a local high-needs elementary school to support through in-store fundraising as well as an Online book registry where supporters can directly purchase book(s) online for an Adopted School.
+Each year, the Adopt a School Fundraiser and Granting program unites Indigo, its employees, its customers, and their communities in raising money to rejuvenate local high-needs elementary school libraries across Canada.
+Each Indigo, Chapters or Coles store partners with a local high-needs elementary school to support through in-store and online fundraising.
+100% of the funds raised throughout the fundraising period are then granted to the schools for the purchase of new books.

 7. How can my school apply for the Literacy Fund Grant/Adopt a School program?

-The Ontario EQAO study and the PISA study read in aggregate indicate that only 70% of students are meeting provincial reading standards in Grade 3 and the remaining approximately 30% of students fail to meet such standards.
-[1] [2] Unfortunately, there is no Canadian national reading standard for which children are tested nationally, so we rely on aggregated sources.
+The 2023-2024 Ontario EQAO study and the 2022 PISA study read in aggregate indicate that roughly 70% of students are meeting provincial reading standards in Grade 3 and the remaining approximately 30% of students fail to meet such standards.
+Unfortunately, there is no Canadian national reading standard for which children are tested nationally, so we rely on aggregated sources.

 Indigo employees share their passion for literacy and the importance of supporting high- needs elementary school libraries with Indigo customers and, more generally, their communities.
 They also play a key role in supporting the schools that receive funds from the Foundation, for example, providing recommendations to educators as to what books may inspire a school’s students to become passionate readers.

 The Foundation relies on the generous donations of Indigo customers, Indigo employees and members of the public who are committed to literacy.
-We welcome your donations at all Indigo, Chapters, and Cole stores, and online.
+We welcome your donations at all Indigo, Chapters, and Coles stores, or online through our safe and secure online fundraising page.

-Indigo has pledged to donate 1% of the annual net proceeds from the sale of every children’s book purchased at Indigo to supporting children in high-needs communities across Canada.
+Indigo has pledged to donate 1% of the annual net proceeds from the sale of every Kids and Baby book purchased at Indigo the Indigo Love of Reading Foundation.
 Indigo has been a foundational partner of the Indigo Love of Reading Foundation since its inception and to date has been the largest single donor.
-This announcement marks a renewed commitment to giving back to high-needs communities across Canada and an opportunity to bring our customers along that journey every time they purchase a children’s book.